Definition of PowerShell

 It is a boon for all IT admins.
 In addition to them, any developer who wishes to learn the scripting can use PowerShell.
 It can be useful for automation professionals as well.

 This is one of the important tools created by Microsoft.
 The cmdlets are very helpful in creating new applications easily.
-Moreover, it is open source and hence it can be used by anyone.
-It has a design which improves the scripting experience.
-It is here to stay for sure and with its consistency, it can be used everywhere.
+Moreover, it is open-source, and hence it can be used by anyone.
+It has a design that improves the scripting experience.
+It is here to stay for sure, and with its consistency, it can be used everywhere.

-This has been a guide to What is PowerShell.
-Here we discussed the basic concepts, Definition, and advantage of PowerShell.
+This has been a guide to What is PowerShell?.
+Here we discussed the basic concepts, working, required skills, along with the scope and advantages of PowerShell.
 You can also go through our other suggested articles to learn more –